Bryne Stadion

 Bryne Stadion is a multi-purpose stadium in Bryne, Norway.
 It is currently used mostly for football matches, and is the home ground of Bryne FK.
+The stadium has a natural grass surface.
 The record attendance was set in 1980, when 13,621 spectators attended a match against Viking FK.

-Today, the seated capacity is 2,507, while the total capacity is 4,000.
+Ahead of the 2025 Eliteserien season, the capacity of the stadium was increased from 4,000 to 5,000.